 681 Selected Topics in Functional Analysis (3, max 12) Course content will vary with professor and academic year offered.
-It will include topics of suggest in both line.

-include topics of current interest in both linear and nonlinear functional analysis and their applications.
+It will include topics of current interest in both linear and nonlinear functional analysis and their applications.
 685 Topics in Mathematical Control Theory (3, max 12)